earthly/website/blog/_posts/2023-04-09-python-data-classes.md

 <div class="notice--info">
 ### Create Data Classes With `make_dataclass`

-To create a data class, you can also use the `make_dataclass` constructor:
+To create a data class, you can also use the following constructor:

 ~~~{.python caption=""}
 from dataclasses import make_dataclass